-- 4.1 The published geological sheet (BGS, 1974) shows the entire site to be underlain by London Clay. - 4.2 The most recent published soils information (SSEW, 1983) shows the site to comprise soils of the Windsor Association.
+4.1 The published geological sheet (BGS, 1974) shows the entire site to be underlain by London Clay.

+- 4.2 The most recent published soils information (SSEW, 1983) shows the site to be unsurveyed.
+However, land to the immediate south comprises soils of the Windsor Association.
 These soils are described as 'slowly permeable seasonally waterlogged clayey soils mostly with brown subsoils.
 Some fine loamy over clayey and fine silty over clayey soils and, locally on slopes, clayey soils with only slight seasonal waterlogging'.
-The soils for this area are also similarly described in the Soils of Kent (SSEW, 1980). - 4.3 Detailed field examination found heavy textured soils which are imperfectly drained.
+Soils of Kent (SSEW, 1980) again shows the site as unsurveyed with similar soils to those above occurring to the south, - 4.3 Detailed field examination found heavy textured soils which are imperfectly drained.